 As something of a polymath, I continue to make art that is, hopefully, cogent, provocative, aware, and compelling.

 My work is post-modern in the sense that it embraces a wide range of subjects and disciplines.
 A new body of work always requires a new way of working.
-The old-school method of one-style-fits-all doesn't is constricting and out-dated.
+The old-school method of one-style-fits-all is constricting and out-dated.
 I employ a pluralist approach in my thinking and try to avoid a signature style.
-A single idea may manifest itself in various media as in my Interrogation series which resulted in work produced as drawings, prints, and animation and a play.
+A single idea may manifest itself in various media as in my Interrogation series which resulted in work produced as drawings, prints, animation and a play.

 I also do not discriminate between subjects or impose a hierarchy.
 I find that life drawing and observational drawing are just as important as overt political statements I might make in other works.
 To me, they are all responses in one way or another to the Human Condition.